TheMindset/what_new_react/README.md

 This project is an introduction to React.
 It was build with this [Trello Board](https://frontend.turing.io/projects/module-3/whats-new.html).

-This is a sample news article site that has 5 different categories of news articles and each article shows a picture,headline, description and a link to the full article on another website.
+This is a sample news article site that has 5 different categories of news articles and each article shows a picture, headline, description and a link to the full article on another website.

 ## Screnshot